 Treatment generally takes about 1 hour.
 We encourage patients to plan on being in the office for anywhere from 1-3 hours to benefit from individualized supportive care treatments.
 Inside our personalized rooms we have plenty of things to keep you entertained and relaxed.

 We see patients from all over the world.
-If you are flying in for treatment, speak to your New Patient Coordinator to better assist you in scheduling and coordinating your appointments.
+If you are flying in for treatment, we can assist you in scheduling and coordinating your appointments.
 If you qualify, we can connect you to resources for lodging and transportation.
-Our friendly staff is here to alleviate all the added stress so that you can focus on getting better.
+Our friendly staff is here to alleviate your stress, so that you can focus on getting better.

 During your first visit at the Hyperthermia Cancer Institute you will consult with Dr. Pinzone.
 He is an expert in hyperthermia and will work with your physicans to facilitate the best outcome.
 Dr. Pinzone works in conjunction with our hyperthermia technicians and supervises every treatment session to ensure proper and effective delivery.

 Scheduling an appointment is easy!
 Call our office toll free at 888-580-5900 and ask to speak to one of our New Patient Coordinators, or you can email us directly through our website.

-Hyperthermia does not carry the kinds of unpleasant side effects usually experienced with radiation therapy or chemotherapy.
-Hyperthermia has nothing but benefits for the human body.
+Hyperthermia does not have the side effects usually experienced with radiation therapy or chemotherapy.
 However, because hyperthermia is a heat therapy, there are occasional risks of blisters or minor burns due to uneven heating.
 These occur in only a small number of patients, are typically quick to heal, and usually do not prevent completion of the therapy.
 Almost all patients say they experience no side effects during hyperthermia treatment.

 For efficacy purposes hyperthermia must be performed in conjunction with radiation and/or chemotherapy.
 Because heat helps to sensitize cancer cells to radiation or chemotherapy, your radiation or chemotherapy treatments are more effective than if given without hyperthermia.
 The two therapies work together to fight the growing cancer cells.
 Heat also prevents the cancer cells from repairing the damaging effects of radiation.